-Zeb Nickel Corp. controls the rights to the Project, located in the Limpopo Province in the Republic of South Africa, near the platinum mining town of Mokopane.
-The Project comprises various portions of the farms Uitloop 3 KS, Amatava 41 KS, Bloemhof 4 KS and Piet Potgietersrust Town and Townlands 44 KS, and is located approximately 9 km northeast of the town of Mokopane, in the Mogalakwena Local, and Waterberg District Municipalities of the Limpopo Province, South Africa.
-The Project consists of three prospecting areas, which have now been amalgamated into a single area by a mining right application that is currently being processed by the DMRE (submitted on July 26, 2019) (the "Mining Right Application").
+Zeb Nickel Corp. ("Zeb"), in which URU Metals holds an approximately 75% stake, has control over the Zeb Nickel Project, located in Limpopo Province, South Africa, near the town of Mokopane, a hub for platinum mining.
+The Project spans sections of several farms, including Uitloop 3 KS, Amatava 41 KS, Bloemhof 4 KS, and Piet Potgietersrust Town and Townlands 44 KS.
+Positioned about 9 km northeast of Mokopane, the project is situated within the Mogalakwena Local Municipality and Waterberg District Municipality.

+The Project originally comprised three separate prospecting areas, which have now been amalgamated into a single area under a mining right application submitted to South African Department of Minerals and Petroleum Resources (DMPR), previously known as the Department of Mineral Resources and Energy, on July 26, 2019, and currently in the advanced stages of processing for awarding.
+The project team recently achieved a key milestone with the awarding of the Integrated Environmental Authorisation (EA), allowing the Company to proceed with critical steps toward securing its mining right.

-A mineral resource estimate on nickel mineralization in the Lower Zone Uitloop II body at the Zeb Project (the ("Historical Resource Estimate") was completed by MSA Geoservices (Pty) Ltd (MSA) in March 2012 as part of a preliminary economic assessment (the "Historical PEA").
-The Historical Resource Estimate and Historical PEA used categories that conformed to CIM Definition Standards on Mineral Resources and Mineral Reserves (CIM, 2010) at the time of completion of the Historical Resource Estimate.
-The Historical Resource Estimate has an effective date of March 31, 2012 and estimated an Indicated Resource of 485.4 million tonnes averaging 0.245% Ni, with an additional Inferred Resource of 1,115.1 million tonnes at 0.248% Ni, using a cut-off grade of 0.1% TNi (Total Nickel).
-The Historical Resource Estimate used a nickel price of US\$8.50 per pound or US\$18,739.00 per ton.
-The mineral resources were quoted as TNi and were restricted to mineralization in the "Sulphide Zone".
-They were stated as in-situ with no geological losses applied.
-The mineralization in the Uitloop II body was constrained by a TNi grade-derived envelope.
-Although the intrusive body is largely coincident with this, there is no uniform geological control on the mineralization across the body.
+In March 2012, MSA Geoservices (Pty) Ltd completed a mineral resource estimate for the nickel mineralisation in the Lower Zone Uitloop II body, as part of a preliminary economic assessment (PEA).
+This historical resource estimate, in line with CIM Definition Standards on Mineral Resources and Reserves (CIM, 2010), indicated 485.4 million tonnes at an average grade of 0.245% nickel, with an additional inferred resource of 1,115.1 million tonnes at 0.248% nickel, using a cut-off grade of 0.1% total nickel (TNi).
+The estimate was based on a nickel price of US\$8.50 per pound (or US\$18,739.00 per tonne), and the resources were confined to mineralisation within the "Sulphide Zone," quoted as insitu with no geological losses factored in.
+The mineralisation was constrained by a TNi-grade envelope, though uniform geological control across the body was not observed.